 Donations also may be brought to our administrative office during business hours: 12607 West Washington, Burton (next to Los Patrones), Tuesdays 3:30-6 p.m., Wednesdays and Thursdays 8:30-11 a.m., Saturdays 8-11 a.m.

 With the coming acquisition of the Bethany Christian Church property, there will be many more opportunities for neighbors to chip in and help out.
 Won’t you join us in keeping expenses down by volunteering to help with maintenance and operations?
 Call 979-337-3370 or email

 Bridge Ministry of Burton, Texas shares God’s love through action and giving, and our town is strengthened when we all work together and bring unity to the community.
 We are in this together, and we depend on your time and talent.

 Won’t you consider joining the more than 168 volunteers who dedicated 5,147 service hours to our community over the past year?

 Please note that, due to COVID-19, we ask that you coordinate with the team leaders before volunteering.
 This helps us follow CDC guidelines for the number of persons in each space.

 Manna Mobile Food Pantry

-Upcoming food pantry dates are July 16, August 20, and September 17.
+Upcoming food pantry dates are September 17, October 15, November 19 and December 15, 2021.
 Food is distributed from 10 a.m. until noon (or until the food runs out) from the parking lot of St. John’s United Church of Christ, 516 North Colorado, Burton.

 We will re-enroll all pantry clients during the September food pantry (this happens once a year).
 Each client must visit in person to fill out the application; after that first visit they can send somebody else to pick up their food.
 Call 979-337-3370 if you cannot attend on Friday mornings but still need food assistance.